 There is a growing awareness of the connection between mental illnesses and substance abuse.
 A person suffering both is known to be experiencing a co-occurring disorder, or dual diagnosis.

 It can be difficult to deal with a single disorder, let alone both.
 It is crucial that someone experiencing mental health and substance abuse issues be treated for both — not just an addiction or a mental illness— in order to experience successful recovery.

 According to the National Institute on Mental Health, about 50 percent of people suffering from severe mental illness also struggle with substance abuse, and vice-versa.
 This high rate of prevalence between the two has lead many to speculate on the relationship between mental health and addiction.

-While the statistics on the prevalence of each is widely known, there is debate among mental health and substance abuse experts over which comes first, mental illness or substance abuse.
-It’s not a clear cut answer.
+While the statistics on the prevalence of each is widely known, there is debate among mental health and substance abuse experts over which comes first, mental illness or substance abuse, and there is not a clear cut answer.
 Generally, though, there is consensus that although mental health or addiction does not cause the other, each influences the onset of the opposite condition.

 The Substance Abuse and Mental Health Services Administration reports that almost eight million adults suffered from dual diagnoses in 2014.

 Many treatment facilities offer integrative care programs that diagnose and address addiction and mental health disorders, treating them with a holistic approach.
-This is ideal because on-site professionals can address multiple needs, coordinate medications, and create a customized recovery program.
+In these care centers, on-site professionals can address multiple needs, coordinate medications and create a customized recovery program.

-If you or a loved one are suffering from alcohol or drug addiction, contact Rehab After Work today.
-Schedule your appointment or call our treatment center at (610) 644-6464 to reach a caring team of professionals can help you determine if you have a mental health issue and create an integrative treatment plan to get you on the right path to health and healing.
+If you or a loved one is suffering from alcohol or drug addiction, contact Rehab After Work today.
+Schedule your appointment or call our treatment center at (610) 644-6464 to reach a caring team of professionals, who can help you determine the most appropriate level of care.
+We’ll work with you to create an integrative treatment plan to get you on the right path to health and healing.